leftlogic/ffconf/src/articles/2023-scholarship.md

 FFConf has been running a full [scholarship programme](https://ffconf.org/scholarship/) since 2015 and this year we continue to do so.

 Scholarships are available for anyone in an under-represented group in tech.
-This includes (but is not limited to): people of colour, LGBTQIA+ people, people who identify as women and people with disabilities.
+This includes (but is not limited to): people of colour, LGBTQIA+ people, people who identify as women and disabled people.

 We've seen so many individuals come through our programme and many of them share how it helped them: